madson/swift-snippets/swift-code-snippets.md

     var backgroundColor: UIColor?

-    // ❌Extensions may not contain stored properties
+    //❌Extensions may not contain stored properties

 }
 ```